libvips/libvips/doc/Examples.md

     <refpurpose>Introduction to `vipsthumbnail`, with examples</refpurpose>
   </refnamediv>

-This page shows a few examples of using VIPS from Python.
+This page shows a few libvips examples using Python.
+They will work with small syntax changes in any language with a libvips binding.

+The libvips test suite is written in Python and exercises every operation in the API.
+It's also a useful source of examples.

 # Average a region of interest box on an image